openfaas/faas/README.md

 ## Functions As A Service (faas)

-FaaS is a platform for building serverless functions on Docker Swarm Mode with first class metrics.
-Any UNIX process can be packaged as a function in FaaS enabling you to consume a range of web events without repetitive boiler-plate coding.
+FaaS is a framework for building serverless functions on Docker Swarm with first class support for metrics.
+Any UNIX process can be packaged as a function enabling you to consume a range of web events without repetitive boiler-plate coding.

 ## Concept

-* Each container has a watchdog process that hosts a web server allowing a JSON post request to be forwarded to a desired process via STDIN.
-The response is sent to the caller via STDOUT.
+* Each container has a watchdog process that hosts a web server allowing a post request to be forwarded to a desired process via STDIN.
+The response is sent back to the caller via STDOUT.

-* A gateway provides a view to the containers/functions to the public Internet and collects metrics for Prometheus and will manage replicas and auto-scale as throughput increases.
+* The API Gateway provides an external route into your functions and collects metrics in Prometheus.
+The gateway will scale functions according to demand by mangaging Docker Swarm replicas as throughput increases.
+A UI is baked in allowing you to invoke functions in your browser and create new ones as needed.

 > ### [Read the story of FaaS on my blog](http://blog.alexellis.io/functions-as-a-service/) or find out more about the project below.